cmendible/cmendible.github.io/content/posts/2017-10-23-use-powershell-to-enable-and-automate-azure-analysis-services-backup.md

   uses the the Set-AzureRmResource cmdlet to enable backup location to an Azure Analysis Service instance.
 image: /wp-content/uploads/2017/06/powershell.png
-# tags: AnalysisServices Automation BackUp PowerShell
+tags: ["AnalysisServices", "Automation", "BackUp", "PowerShell"]
 title: Use PowerShell to Enable and Automate Azure Analysis Services Backup
 ---
 In this post I'll show you how to **Use PowerShell to Enable and Automate Azure Analysis Backup**.